 The Theater of Hierapolis is a site that you just can’t miss.
-Located in the middle of Hierapolis, this massive open air theater has been preserved to showcase its grande splendor.
+Located in the middle of Hierapolis, this massive open-air theater has been preserved to showcase its grande splendor.

-It was built during the reign of Emperor Hadrian in 2nd century A.D. and then restored by Emperor Severus using the remains of the old theater.
+It was built during the reign of Emperor Hadrian in the 2nd century A.D. and then restored by Emperor Severus using the remains of the old theater.
 The amphitheater sits on a slope above the rest of Hierapolis so the views from the top are absolutely breathtaking.

 Although getting to the top of this Roman theater may be challenging during the heat of the day, it truly is the best place for the most spectacular views of all of Pamukkale, Turkey.

 One of the biggest buildings in the ancient town of Hierapolis was the Roman Baths.
 Today it serves as the Archaeological Museum.
-The museum’s exhibition consists of three closed areas of the bath and an open area on the eastern side which are known to have been the library and the gymnasium.
+The museum’s exhibition consists of three closed areas of the bath and an open area on the eastern side which is known to have been the library and the gymnasium.